 The castle was located on the right bank of the Váh River, opposite the town of Zilina and near the economic base which was the settlement of Závodi and the romanesque church.
 Its oldest and most important part was a 20-meter high stone defensive tower, originally surrounded by timber fortifications.
 In the first half of the fourteenth century, a stone defensive wall around the tower and a residential building with four rooms in the ground floor were built.
 It was located at the eastern curtain, and a second building at the northern curtain was erected in the first half of the 15th century.
 The entrance gate was located in the north-east corner between two residential buildings.
 Probably at latest in the fifteenth century, a large outer ward was adjacent to the west and north.

 The Budatin castle has survived in a completely rebuilt form.
-The most visible medieval remain is the gothic main tower.
-It is open to visitors from May to September from 9.00 to 17.00 and from October to April from 9.00 to 16.00.
+The most visible medieval remain is the Gothic main tower.
+The rest of the original walls are hidden under modern facades.
+Castle is open to visitors from May to September from 9.00 to 17.00 and from October to April from 9.00 to 16.00.